 What Is Metastatic Pancreatic Cancer?

-When cancer starts in the pancreas and spreads to other organs, it is called metastatic pancreatic cancer.
-No matter where in the body the cancer spreads, it is still considered to be pancreatic cancer (for instance, cancer that spreads from the pancreas to the liver is not considered to be liver cancer).
+Metastatic pancreatic cancer is cancer that starts in the pancreas and spreads to other organs, most commonly within the abdomen and to the liver, lungs, bones and brain.
+No matter where it spreads in the body, it is still considered pancreatic cancer.
+(For instance, cancer that spreads from the pancreas to the liver is not considered liver cancer.)

 Stage 4A and 4B pancreatic cancer

 Oncologists use a process known as staging to determine how far pancreatic cancer has spread.
 Stages 1, 2 and 3 indicate that the cancer has not spread outside of the pancreas, while stage 4 indicates metastatic pancreatic cancer.

 Depending on where the cancer has spread, metastatic pancreatic cancer can be classified as:

 - Stage 4A – The cancer has spread to nearby organs or blood vessels that surround the pancreas

 - Stage 4B – The cancer has spread to distant organs, such as the liver, lungs or bones

 This information – along with the size, location and cellular makeup of the tumor – can influence decisions regarding the best approach to treatment.

 When cancer spreads outside of the pancreas, surgery may or may not be recommended.
 It’s more common for oncologists to recommend systemic treatments (which can circulate throughout the entire body and destroy cancerous cells in multiple locations) for metastatic pancreatic cancer.